New York City

 Tenant Eligibility Criteria

-Most Council member items are below $10,000; prequalified organizations can apply for more.
-BP discretionary funds vary widely, especially among capital projects.
+Council member and BP discretionary funds vary widely, especially among capital projects.
 The minimum request for capital projects is $500,000 per project and $35,000 per housing unit for buildings on non-City-owned property.
-Capital projects are subject to a maximum allowable City contribution (90% for projects with a total development cost up to $2 million and 50% for projects above $2 million).
-For more specific information, you can find the Council’s Guidelines for discretionary funding requests here.

 Appropriations are for the City's fiscal year: July 1 to June 30.